 1626 Thames St, Baltimore, MD 21231

 Known to locals simply as “The Horse,” The Horse You Came in On Saloon has been around since 1775.
 You read that right.
-At nearly 250 years old, The Horse is by far the oldest Maryland live music venue on our list.
+At nearly 250 years old, The Horse is the oldest Maryland live music venue on our list.

-With such a lengthy history, it is no surprise that the Horse You Came in on Saloon has undergone a few renovations over the years, and one of them took it from local tavern to local bar & concert venue.
+With such a lengthy history, it is no surprise that The Horse You Came In On Saloon has undergone a few renovations over the years, and one of them took it from a local tavern to a local bar & concert venue.
+Maryland-based artists like Jimmy Solesky, Aaron Hawkins, Rod and Real, and Hunter Rich are all frequent performers at The Horse.

 Book Your Stay at The Hotel at Arundel Preserve for Your Next Concert